Azure/azure-linux-extensions/docs/design-details.md

 # Design Details

 This page descibes the design details of the extension.
-You can write an extension from scrach folloing this page.
+You can write an extension from scrach following this page.

 <a name="handler-artifacts"/>
 ## Handler Artifacts